pdm-project/pdm/docs/docs/usage/project.md

 where `<CONFIG_ROOT>` is:

 - `$XDG_CONFIG_HOME/pdm` (`~/.config/pdm` in most cases) on Linux as defined by [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
-- `~/Library/Preferences/pdm` on MacOS as defined by [Appli File System Basics](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html)
+- `~/Library/Preferences/pdm` on MacOS as defined by [Apple File System Basics](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html)
 - `%USERPROFILE%\AppData\Local\pdm` on Windows as defined in [Known folders](https://docs.microsoft.com/en-us/windows/win32/shell/known-folders)

 If `-g/--global` option is used, the first item will be replaced by `<CONFIG_ROOT>/global-project/.pdm.toml`.